-ICANN Board Chair Dr. Stephen Crocker remarked on the historic nature of ICANN55, but also to the work that still lies ahead, stating, “These proposals will usher in a new era of independence and international accountability of ICANN.
+ICANN Board Chair Dr. Stephen Crocker remarked on the historic nature of ICANN55, but also to the work that still lies ahead, stating, “These proposals will usher in a new era of independence and worldwide accountability of ICANN.
 Let me emphasize that we’re not done yet.
-This will be an extremely important juncture at this meeting, & then we still have quite a lot of time & work that will go on in multiple quarters, including, of course, within the U.S. Government.”
+This will be an extremely important juncture at this meeting, and then we still have quite a lot of time and work that will go on in multiple quarters, including, of course, within the U.S. Government.”

 “I wish to pay tribute to Mr. Fadi Chehadé, President of ICANN, & his team for the work done to make this organization what it is today,” added Billah.
 “And for supporting, with enthusiasm & confidence, the holding of the 55th meeting in my country, Morocco.”

 Those unable to attend ICANN55 in person are highly encouraged to participate remotely.
 Details for doing so can be found for any of the sessions listed at https://meetings.icann.org/en/marrakech55/schedule-full.

 Members of the press are also invited to attend a press conference being held today, at 14:30 UTC.
 Details for joining are provided below.

 WHEN: Monday, 7 March, 2:30 P.M. – 3:30 P.M.
 WET (14:30 – 15:30 UTC)